Check His Record, Bernanke Knows New Tools Are Needed

 At an economic conference in San Diego last week, former Federal Reserve Chairman Ben Bernanke presented a paper outlining two unconventional policy tools central banks use when economic crises render traditional monetary policy fruitless.
-The tools, forward guidance and quantitative easing, are policy mechanisms The Demand Side has discussed at length and should be well known to most readers of economic news and those who follow the Fed.
+The tools — forward guidance and quantitative easing — are policy mechanisms The Demand Side has discussed at length and should be well known to most readers of economic news or those who follow the Fed.

-The fact is that Bernanke knows better than anyone the limits to monetary policy.
-People often forget that he begged Congress to take fiscal action in 2008, even after QE and forward guidance were in place.
-He did that because, even as Fed Chairman, he knew there was only so much he could do fix the failing economy, and that relying solely on tools that proved effective in the past will only lead to an unprepared monetary framework in the future; hence why he drafted numerous policy proposals centered on the foundation of giving the Fed the authority to expand its scope beyond QE and forward guidance.
+The fact is Bernanke knows better than anyone the limits to monetary policy.
+People often forget that he begged Congress to take fiscal action in 2008, even after QE and forward guidance were already in place.
+He did that because, even as Fed Chairman, he knew there was only so much he could do fix the failing economy.
+He thought that relying on tools that proved effective in the past will only lead to an unprepared monetary framework in the future, which is why he drafted numerous policy proposals centered on giving the Fed the authority to expand its scope beyond QE and forward guidance.

-For instance, in 2016, he proposed a Money-Finance Fiscal Program that uses money creation as a conduit for fiscal expansion, without incurring additional debt; he recently came out in support of negative interest rates but said bankers should approach them with caution; and while at the Fed, he recommended paying interest on reserves as a way to better control the policy rate, something very few agreed with at the time.
+For example, in 2016, he proposed a Money-Finance Fiscal Program that uses money creation as a conduit for fiscal expansion without incurring additional debt; he also came out in support of negative interest rates but said bankers should approach them with caution; and, during his time at the Fed, he recommended paying interest on reserves as a way to better control the policy rate, something very few agreed with at the time.

-Rather than dissecting his every word and manufacturing reasons to discredit his work, central bankers should be following his lead—playing out the unthinkable, drafting policies that, hopefully, will never need to be implemented, and requesting the legislative power to deploy them, if necessary.
-We need more central bankers like Bernanke, those who think outside the box and allow themselves to embrace that which is unconventional.
+Rather than dissecting his every word and manufacturing reasons to discredit his work, central bankers should be following his lead—playing out the unthinkable and drafting policies that, hopefully, will never need to be implemented, then requesting the legislative power to deploy them if necessary.
+We need more central bankers like Bernanke: those who think outside the box and allow themselves to embrace that which is unconventional.